matteo14c/HaploCoV/docs/source/assign.rst

 6 Assign genomes to new groups
 ===============================

-*assign.pl* an efficient and quick method that can assign SARS-CoV-2 genomes to any nomenclature of choice; including, but not limited to, the "expanded" nomenclature derived by augmentClusters.pl.
+*assign.pl* is an efficient and quick method that can assign SARS-CoV-2 genomes to any nomenclature of choice; including, but not limited to, the "expanded" nomenclature derived by augmentClusters.pl.
 The utility applies a simple algorithm based on phenetic distances (described in Chiara et al 2021).
 For every group, users need to provide a list of "characteristic" allele variants, here defined as those present in more than 50% of the genomes that form the group.
 For every isolate in the input file, distances to all the groups/lineages/variants in the nomenclature are computed, and finally the genome is assigned to the group with the highest similarity.
 In case of multiple groups/classes/lineages with identical similarity levels, the most ancestral lineage/group/class is selected.